halimahexe/ColourPalette/README.md

 ## WIP

 I still have to add functionality so that users can select individual colours and change them to suit their needs.
 I plan to use an `input type="color"` to achieve this, which will then modify the background-color of the parent element.

+As I was creating this, I realised that it wouldn't be possible to generate a new palette without refreshing on mobile.
+I added a Generate `button` which displays on screens with `max-width: 600px`.
+I need to add the code to make it run the generate function when clicked.

+### Still to come

+- Add button functionality
+- Add colour picker so users can change each colour
+- Add a popup of some form to tell users how to use the generator

+### Stretch goals

+- Upload photos to pick main colours
+- Lock in colours
+- Generate monochromatic, analogous, complementary palettes